04.06.2017 | Mugello - Circuito del Mugello

 Location: Western Europe.

 Area: 301,340 sq km (116,348 sq miles).

-Geography: Italy is situated in Europe, with a long coastline of approx 7,600km (4,720 miles) stretching into the Mediterranean Sea and a mountainous northern border adjoining France, Switzerland, Austria and Slovenia.
-This northern Alpine region contains some of the highest peaks in Europe and is a good area for winter sports.
+Geography: Italy is a boot-shaped country situated in southern Europe.
+Jutting out into the Mediterranean Sea, it shares borders with France, Switzerland, Austria and Slovenia in the mountainous north, which contains some of the highest peaks in Europe.
 In central Italy, Tuscany has a diverse landscape composed of fertile rolling hills, lush river valleys, minor mountain ranges and a long sandy coastline.
-To the east is Umbria, known as the ‘green heart of Italy'; hilly with broad plains, olive groves and pines, and Le Marche - a region of gentle mountains, rivers and small fertile plains.
+To the east is Umbria, known as the ‘green heart of Italy'; hilly with broad plains, olive groves and pines, and Le Marche – a region of gentle mountains, rivers and small fertile plains.
 Further south lies Rome, Italy's capital city.
-Within its precincts is the Vatican City.
-The south of the country is hotter, wilder and much, much drier than the north, characterised by dry sierras, rocky mountain ranges and volcanic outcrops, including three of Europe’s most active volcanoes: Vesuvius, Etna and Stromboli.
+Within its precincts lies Vatican City, the world's smallest country (by landmass).
+The south of the country is hotter, wilder and much drier than the north, characterised by dry sierras, rocky mountain ranges and volcanic outcrops, including three of Europe’s most active volcanoes: Vesuvius, Etna and Stromboli.
 Puglia, the ‘heel of the boot', is a mixed landscape of fertile plateaus, expansive olive groves and flat, ochre-coloured plains.
 The islands of Sicily and Sardinia lie offshore to the south-west and west respectively.

 Language: Italian is the official language.
 Dialects are spoken in different regions.
 German is spoken in the South Tyrol region (bordering Austria).
 French is spoken in all the border areas from the Riviera to the area north of Milan (border with France and Switzerland).
 English, French and German are also spoken in the biggest cities and in tourism and business circles.